Samuel Bourne: Return to England

 Bourne settled back in Nottingham, where he founded a cotton-doubling business, in partnership with his brother-in-law J.B.
 Tolley.
 The business prospered, and Bourne become a local magistrate.
 Although continuing to photograph as a relaxation, and belonging to the local Photographic Society, much of his creative energy from this time onwards was devoted to watercolour.
 He died in Nottingham on 24 April 1912.

-Bourne is justly regarded as one of the finest landscape and travel photographers of 19th-century India; combining a fine eye for composition with high technical expertise.
+Bourne is regarded as one of the finest landscape and travel photographers of 19th-century India, combining a fine eye for composition with high technical expertise.

 Collections

 Bourne's work is held in the permanent collections of several museums, including the Princeton University Art Museum, the Cambridge University Library, the Harvard Art Museums, the National Gallery of Art, Washington, DC, the Detroit Institute of Arts, the Clark Art Institute, the Museum of New Zealand Te Papa Tongarewa, the Museum of Modern Art, the Brooklyn Museum, the Victoria and Albert Museum, the Metropolitan Museum of Art, the University of Michigan Museum of Art, the Museum of Fine Arts, Houston, the National Galleries of Scotland, the J. Paul Getty Museum, and the San Francisco Museum of Modern Art.